MasWag/hyppau/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](./LICENSE)

-This is the source code repository for hyper pattern matching --- A prototype tool for Hyper Pattern Matching.
+This is the source code repository for hyper pattern matching — a prototype tool for Hyper Pattern Matching.

 Usage
 -----